nirmeshk/luigi/README.md

 - ![Webhook](images/webhook.png)

 #### The ability to execute a build job via a script or build manager (e.g., shell, maven), which ensures a clean build each time.:
-- In Jenkins we have following commands to ensure clean build:
+- In Jenkins we set up a build script with the following commands to ensure clean build:
 ```shell
 #!/bin/bash
 echo ${GIT_BRANCH#*/}